navneethramakrishnan/ISO-code-prefixer/README.md

 2. Check that the input KX file has columns with column names matching those in `ehalls_list_of_cols`.
 Check that the sheet name of the input KX file is in the format 'Woodward_MMM_YYYY'.
 3. Run `ISO_country_codes.py`
 4. Open the newly created file stored under `output_filename` and upload to eHalls.

+## Possible issues
+1. xlwt not installed on your machine.
+This is needed to write directly to .xls instead of .xlsx. https://stackoverflow.com/questions/9848299/importerror-no-module-named-xlwt